 9. Empower him/her in healing from narcissistic abuse.

 Pathological people seek out smart, successful, empathic people as targets for their abuse.
 It is because of their emotional IQ and compassion that the survivor was targeted.
 S/he will heal in time and reclaim their wellness.

-2. Question the timing of the healing process and how long it seems to be taking to heal (on average, with solid No Contact with an abuser, a survivor may take at minimum 18 months to really heal from the traumatic relationship, and usually longer even with psychotherapy and other interventions).
+- Question the timing of the healing process and how long it seems to be taking to heal (on average, with solid No Contact with an abuser, a survivor may take a minimum of 18 months to really heal from the traumatic relationship, and usually longer even with psychotherapy and other interventions).